 Download a PDF version of this resource.

-Fuel Poverty affects approx. 2.5 million people in the UK.
+Fuel Poverty affects approx. 4.5 million people in the UK.
+2.5 million households in England alone suffer from fuel poverty, representing 11% of households.

 - They have required fuel costs that are above average (the national median level).